Skip to content

 How can I secure the best mortgage rates?

-The best mortgage rates are typically offered to borrowers with larger deposits and the highest credit ratings.
+The cheapest mortgage rates are typically offered to borrowers with larger deposits and the best credit ratings.
 If you want to secure a decent rate, it could be worth building your credit score before you apply for a mortgage.

 There are a few ways to help improve your credit rating, including: